NeonAngelThreads/DolphinMinecraftBot-Reloaded/README.md

 Dolphin bot is an advanced server robot for minecraft, with high-scalability and performance.It integrated plugin loaders like bukkit and easy-used interface styled APIs, allows you to customize event handles.

 # How-to-Use
-In this section, you will understand:
+In this section, you will understand below how-tos:
 **1. How to directly start a single bot with command-line.**
 **2. How to specify bot profile with config file without command-line.**
 **3. How to start multiple bot simultaneously**